stuart murdoch's photography portfolio

 Some of the pictures & ideas I explore.

-My static website is back online, it too houses a gallery of my work of sorts.
+My static website is online, it too houses a gallery of my work of sorts.

 Digital Work